-In a previous article (read below), it was pointed out that black people seem to be getting a raw deal from the mental health services.
+In a previous article (click link to visit article), it was pointed out that black people seem to be getting a raw deal from the mental health services.
 Black people are more likely than white people to be admitted and detained within the mental health services.
 Significantly, the agencies pointing at the perceived injustices have not offered any explanations for the indifferent treatment of black people within the mental health services.

 The system, as opposed to individual psychiatrists, was (according to research) to blame.
 I therefore, made an assumption that perhaps different socialisation and culture contributed to differences in the perception of aggressive, threatening or violent behaviour which led to the disproportionate representation of black people in the mental health service.
 It was also argued that the tools of measurement were based mainly in one culture and that did not always suit the minor population groups.

 We need to explore the different questions around the institutional racism claims.
 It sounds rather suspicious that a far-reaching conclusion about the discriminatory perception of a service will be made merely on the over-representation of a population group without giving objective explanations.

 Can we assume that black people are universally mistreated and white people are universally treated better within the mental health services?

 In recent years two significant cases in which young people died (Baby P and the seven year old girl, Khyra) made the headlines.
 The parents were white and black, respectively, and in both cases the parents’ mental health status was indicated as one of the factors that contributed to the deaths of innocent children.

 Indeed some people have blamed both the mental health and social services for the lack of supervision of the clearly needy parents.
 There were no proper interventions in place to monitor the mental health needs of parents and ensure the safety of the children.